diegogarciahuerta/tk-natron/README.md

 * Open a console and navigate to your pipeline configuration folder, where you will find a `tank` or `tank.bat` file.
 (in our case we placed the pipeline configuration under `D:\demo\configs\game_config`)

 * type `tank cache_apps` , and press enter.
-Shotgun Toolkit will start revising the changes we have done to the configuration yml files and downloading what is requires, in this case the engine and the changes for tk-multi-setframerange app listed below.
+Shotgun Toolkit will start revising the changes we have done to the configuration yml files and downloading what is required, in this case the engine and the changes for tk-multi-setframerange app listed below.

 ![tank_cache_apps](config/images/tank_cache_apps.png)